legendu-net/blog/misc/content/2019-06-16-network-in-docker-containers.markdown

   especially behind a corporate firewall.
-  While the Linux way of handling DNS is to configure the file `/etc/resolv.conf` (or via other related configuration files or tools), the Docker way is to pass DNS servers to the container (will be added to `/etc/resolv.conf`) via the option `--dns`.
+  While the Linux way of handling DNS is to configure the file `/etc/resolv.conf` (or via other related configuration files or tools), the Docker way is to pass DNS servers via the option `--dns` (which will be added to `/etc/resolv.conf`) when starting the Docker container.
   Multiple DNS servers can be passed using multiple `--dsn` options.